skyeBreach/breachly/docs/faq.md

 ## Really, another task management command-line app?

-We decided to develop BreachTaskOps for a few reasons, these reasons are,
+We decided to develop BreachOps-Task for a few reasons, these reasons are,

 1. A task management command-line app is a simple enough project to learn the Rust language whilst also being complex enough to challenge us.